Atomic Inference for NLI with Generated Facts as Atoms: Modelling Details

-The paper outlines how FGLR performs better than the baseline for examples where a premise entails most parts of a hypothesis, but where there is a single component in the premise that contradicts the hypothesis.
-For these examples, the baseline may predict entailment, while FGLR is likely to identify the specific fact that is causing the contradiction.
-We provide one example where all 10 baseline DeBERTa-large models made incorrect predictions while FGLR was correct in each case (\cref{Example_Roundabout}).

-For \cref{Example_Roundabout}, the MagicRoundabout show mentioned was a children's television show that was broadcast in 1964, but not created in 1963 (which is a reason for the contradiction). \cref{Example_Roundabout} also provides evidence of how the fact-generation model can hallucinate facts, although these facts do not influence the model predictions.

-\section{Modelling details}
+\section{Modelling Details}

-We perform the fact generation for Fact list 1 and 2 using text-curie-001, using the same model when extending these lists of facts (FactExt).
-However, we used \emph{text-davinci-003} when generating the facts conditioned on the hypothesis (HypCond), finding that generating the facts conditioned on the hypothesis was a more difficult task.
-For our baseline models, we used bert-base-uncased, deberta-v3-large, and deberta-v3-base, implemented from HuggingFace \cite{wolf2020huggingfaces}.
-All statistical testing was performed using a two-tailed bootstrapping hypothesis test \cite{efron1993introduction}.
+We perform the fact generation for our fact lists with text-curie-001, using the same model when extending these lists of facts.
+However, we used \emph{text-davinci-003} when generating the facts conditioned on the hypothesis, finding that generating the facts conditioned on the hypothesis was a more difficult task.
+As further out-of-distribution experiments were conducted when these models were no longer available, facts were generated for the RTE and WNLI datasets using GPT-3.5-turbo \citep{brown2020language, InstructGPT}.

+For our base models, we used bert-base-uncased, deberta-v3-large, and deberta-v3-base, implemented from HuggingFace \cite{wolf2020huggingfaces}.
+All statistical testing was performed using a bootstrapping hypothesis test \cite{efron1993introduction}.
+A diagram describing FGLR can also be found in \cref{FGLR_model_diagram}.